DSpace/RestContract/subscriptions.md

 Return codes:
 * 200 OK - if the operation succeed, the created subscription is returned
-* 400 Bad Request - if one or both the eperson_id and the eperson_id parameters are missing or aren't uuid
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions.
 Only system administrators and Owner can create subscription
 * 422 Unprocessable Entity - if the subscriptionType or subscriptionParameter name or value are invalid